uksysadmin/OpenStackInstaller/README.md

         * $ git clone https://github.com/uksysadmin/OpenStackInstaller.git

-2. Check out the 'folsom-experimental' branch
+2. Check out the 'folsom' branch

         * $ cd OpenStackInstaller
-        * $ git checkout folsom-experimental
+        * $ git checkout folsom

 3. Edit 'openstack.conf' file that describes your environment.
 By default this is defined as follows: